Tanjeem1/user-authentication-api/README.md

 ## Overview
 This is a Django Rest APi based user authentication api.
-It alloes to registration, login, change password with jwt authentication and send password change link to user email.
+It allowes to registration, login, change password with jwt authentication and send password change link to user email.
 And reset password through the link send in user mail.

 ## Features